tomjoht/learnapidoc/_docs/documenting_code/docapis_code_formatting.md

 Some screens actually blur out the irrelevant code, allowing you to focus your attention on the right parts being articulated in the conceptual area.

-Challenges with juxtaposed narration like that are with screen space.
+One challenge with this juxtaposed approach is screen space.
 To pull off a third-column design, you need to occupy the whole screen, without margins.
-I'm surprised they didn't include a switch to collapse the navigation, which would give more space for the code.
+I'm surprised Twilio doesn't include a switch to collapse the left-side navigation, which would give more space for the code.

-The code is only partially visible.
+As is, the code is only partially visible.
 The code extends horizontally with an option to scroll right, but surely the designers must have cringed in developing a UI that involves a healthy dose of back-and-forth horizontal scrolling.

-Additionally, implementing blur and focus views based on the point one is at in the tutorial must be technically challenging and somewhat cumbersome.
+Additionally, implementing blur and focus views based on the point the user is at in the tutorial must be technically challenging and somewhat cumbersome.

+Another challenge is that the code and explanations of the code rarely line up horizontally all the way down.
+Suppose you have one method in the code that occupies just a single line, but explaining this method occupies 30 lines of conceptual explanation.
+By the time the user reaches the bottom of the conceptual explanation, the referenced code is no longer juxtaposed.
+Now you not only have horizontal scrolling for the user to see the code, but you have to scroll up and down the column to locate the relevant code.
+Designing a UI to accommodate all of these moving parts not only seems challenging, but also puts more burden on the user as well.

-Another challenge is that code is often spread out across multiple files.
+Another challenge with this juxtaposed design is that code is often spread out across multiple files.
 The view on the design column doesn't indicate whether all the code appears in the same Java file or whether we're seeing code from multiple Java files.
-And what if users want to copy and paste the code to run it on their own?
-The way the code view transitions based on the stage in the tutorial makes it difficult to copy.

 ## Lego approach

 Another approach is to build the code from the ground up level by level, which I'm calling the Lego approach.
-For an example of the Lego appraoch, take a look at this example from the eBay Shopping API: [Searching By Seller: Reviewing Information About A Seller](https://developer.ebay.com/DevZone/shopping/docs/HowTo/PHP_Shopping/PHP_FIA_GUP_Interm_NV_XML/PHP_FIA_GUP_Interm_NV_XML.html#step1).
+For an example of the Lego approach, take a look at this example from the eBay Shopping API: [Searching By Seller: Reviewing Information About A Seller](https://developer.ebay.com/DevZone/shopping/docs/HowTo/PHP_Shopping/PHP_FIA_GUP_Interm_NV_XML/PHP_FIA_GUP_Interm_NV_XML.html#step1).

 {% include course_image.html url="https://developer.ebay.com/DevZone/shopping/docs/HowTo/PHP_Shopping/PHP_FIA_GUP_Interm_NV_XML/PHP_FIA_GUP_Interm_NV_XML.html#step1" size="750px" filename="ebayshoppingapiexample" ext_print="png" ext_web="png" alt="Lego approach shown through eBay Shopping API" caption="Lego approach shown through eBay Shopping API" %}